mandeep-pitta/mp-cldr-dlkh-hol/Modules/Module 16 - Table Maintenance/README.md

 2. **Rollback:** Reverts the table to a previous state in case of bad data insertion.
 3. **Snapshot Expiration:** Manages storage space by removing old snapshots.

-The module utilizes a sample "flights" table within the `user_id` project for demonstration purposes.
+The module utilizes a sample "flights" table within the `prefix` project for demonstration purposes.

 **Submodules:**